Here’s a common objection to personal brand building: “But Chris, I don’t want my brand to be all about ME! I don’t want that much attention!”

 Always have, always will.

-Last month, I told you about Bob the Baker.
-If you read that post, you know immediately what I’m talking about.
-Bob is memorable—not because of what he sells, but because of WHO HE IS.
+If you’ve read this post about Bob the Baker, you’ll know that Bob is memorable—not because of what he sells, but because of WHO HE IS.
 He’s the celebrity of his own little bakery, and you go out of your way to buy his bread because you want to see HIM behind the counter every day.
 You’ll even pay for more it.